Reading list information for tutors

 - Adding new papers to your list – please highlight any new papers that you add to your reading list so that we can check them quickly for you and advise you if we can’t provide them.

-- Scanned papers – If you are planning to add new papers to your reading list please keep in mind that we may not be able to scan any new papers for you – we currently don’t have any access to the print collection, and when we do get back into the Library it’s likely to be with very reduced staffing.
+- Scanned papers – If you are planning to add new papers to your reading list please keep in mind that there may be delays in providing scanned copies depending on our access to the print collection, we will notify you if we anticipate this being a problem for your list.

 - Print only copies – Very occasionally we provide photocopies of papers that are excluded from our scanning licence, please bear in mind that we may not be able to offer this service.
 We will advise you if this is the case with any of the papers on your list and will try to give you enough time to find an alternative paper if necessary